-The NSF SBIR Program encourages small businesses to submit ideas across all areas of science and engineering (except drug development).
-Small businesses are required to submit a Project Pitch to determine whether their proposed project is a good fit for the program's objectives to support (i) innovative technologies that show promise of commercial and/or societal impact and (ii) involve a level of technical risk.
+The NSF SBIR Program encourages small businesses to submit ideas across all areas of science and engineering (with the exception of technology advances requiring clinical trials).
+Small businesses are required to submit a Project Pitch to determine whether their proposed project is a good fit for the program's objectives to support innovative technologies that show promise of commercial and/or societal impact, and involve a level of technical risk, which can be mitigated by NSF support.

-Once invited to submit a full proposal, a small business's Phase I proposal should be to demonstrate technical feasibility of the proposed innovation and thereby bring the innovation closer to commercialization.
-Similar to the Program Pitch, invited full proposals should describe the development of an innovation that demonstrates the following characteristics:
+A small business's SBIR Phase I proposal should demonstrate how NSF funding will help the small business create a proofof-concept or prototype or will otherwise conduct technical R&D to demonstrate technical feasibility and bring the innovation closer to commercialization.
+Full proposals (which will only be accepted after invitation from NSF) should describe the development of an innovation that demonstrates the following characteristics: